The Note: this story deals with adult situations and descriptions of self-harm

 Jacob jumped when Sproule beckoned from his locker room office.

 Jacob put the clipboard and his gym bag down and hesitantly went into the locker room.
-Most of the players were ready to pack up; only a few were walking out of the showers with towels around their waists.
+Most players were ready to pack up; only a few walked out of the showers with towels around their waists.

 Jacob’s anxiety level escalated when the worst bully on the team exited the showers and started to harass him.